 - Drug Crimes Contact Form

 The Fourth Amendment to the United States Constitution protects individuals against unreasonable searches and seizures by the government.
 Particularly in drug cases, the legality of how law enforcement officials obtained the evidence used to support the State’s case is a central and often-challenged issue.
 If the government’s conduct violated the Fourth Amendment, the evidence is deemed inadmissible.
 Without the necessary evidence to prove the criminal charges, the State may have to dismiss its case against a defendant.
-If you have been charged with a drug crime, contact Keller Law Offices in Minneapolis, MN, today to schedule a consultation with a criminal defense attorney who can advise you whether the evidence leading the charge may have resulted from an illegal search or seizure.
+If you have been charged with a drug crime, contact Keller Criminal Defense Attorneys in Minneapolis, MN, today to schedule a consultation with a criminal defense attorney who can advise you whether the evidence leading the charge may have resulted from an illegal search or seizure.

 The Fourth Amendment provides:

 The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated; and no Warrants shall issue but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.

 In addition, similar provisions in each state’s constitution may afford even greater protections.